 Cross-check the torch model, brand, and rated amperage against the manufacturer’s chart to validate ignition compatibility and part numbers.

-1. Identify your torch: model, series, and manufacturer; note HV or blowback in the manual.
+- Identify your torch: Note the model, series, and manufacturer.
+Check the manual for HV or blowback designation.

-2. Match consumables to ignition type: electrodes, nozzles, swirl rings, and retaining caps specified for that start method.
+- Match consumables to ignition type: Select electrodes, nozzles, swirl rings, and retaining caps specified for that start method.

-3. Verify amperage rating: align nozzle/orifice size and electrode spec with your machine’s output.
+- Verify amperage rating: Align nozzle/orifice size and electrode spec with your machine’s output.

-4. Confirm with OEM documentation: compatibility tables, exploded views, and approved kits.
+- Confirm with OEM documentation: Use compatibility tables, exploded views, and approved kits.

 Signs You Need to Replace Consumables

-Inspect electrode pit depth; excessive pitting signals depleted hafnium and imminent arc instability.
+Inspect electrode pit depth regularly.
+Excessive pitting signals depleted hafnium and coming arc instability.

 Replace these consumables promptly to maintain start reliability, straight kerfs, and compliance with OEM duty-cycle specifications.